Create a Website

 Design

-Use the right color combination to captivate your website visitors.
-Color tones should harmonize with each other and ensure that the text and other elements are easy to read.
-Generally speaking, less is more; too many colors on a screen can quickly overwhelm the eye.
+Choose the right color combinations to visually captivate your website visitors.
+Your colors should work well together and ensure that text and other elements remain easy to read.
+A good rule to follow: Less is more - too many colors on screen can quickly overwhelm viewers.

-Of course, you should also consider your corporate design when choosing colors.
-If you have a company logo, it's a good idea to integrate its colors and elements into your homepage.
-HubSpot is a good example in this regard.
+Of course, your color choices should match your brand identity.
+If you have a company logo, it's a good idea to use its colors and elements throughout your website, just like HubSpot does:

-HubSpot's white and orange color scheme is simple and pleasing to the eye.
+White with orange tones: HubSpot's color scheme is simple and easy on the eyes.

 Text Structure & Fonts

-If your photos, illustrations, or portraits are unprofessional or low-quality, they'll immediately catch your visitor's eye, albeit in a negative way.
-For that reason, it's worth investing in good photographers/designers or getting high-quality material from stock photo platforms.
-Your images should be high resolution and fit your website's theme.
+That's why it's worth investing in good photographers or designers or getting high-quality material from stock photo platforms.
+Your images should have high resolution and match your website's theme.

-Kärcher, a cleaning equipment manufacturer, displays a selection of products on their homepage that leads customers to their product categories.
+The cleaning equipment manufacturer Kärcher shows a selection of products on their homepage that link to product categories.

 Logo

-Relatively inexpensive logo designers can be found on freelance platforms such as Fiverr or Upwork.
+You can find affordable logo designers on freelance platforms like Fiverr or Upwork.

-Logo designers can be contracted at different price points on freelance platforms such as Fiverr.
+You can find logo designers at different price points on freelance platforms like Fiverr.

 2.